On the Goppa morphism: Preliminaries on Goppa codes

-A Goppa code of genus $g$, length $n$ and degree $d$ is just the image, $C_{\gs}$, of the evaluation map associated to a Goppa structure $\gs$ of genus $g$, length $n$ and degree $d$ \cite{Gop82}.
+A Goppa code of genus $g$, length $n$ and degree $d$ is the image, $C_{\gs}$, of the evaluation map associated to a Goppa structure $\gs$ of genus $g$, length $n$ and degree $d$ \cite{Gop82}.

-There is a natural way to generalize this construction, the Tsfasman-Vladut H-construction \cite[\S 3.1.1, pp. 272]{Tsfasman}, which consists on considering level structures of rank one instead of Goppa structures.
-More precisely, a level structure of rank one of genus $g$, length $n$ and degree $d$ is a tuple $\gs:=(X,p_1,\hdots,p_n,L,\gamma_1,\hdots,\gamma_{n})$ where $X$ and $p_1,\hdots,p_n$ are as before, $L$ is an invertible sheaf on $X$ of degree $d$ and $\gamma_1,\hdots,\gamma_{n}$ are trivializations
+This construction admits a natural generalization: the Tsfasman--Vl\u{a}du\c{t} H-construction \cite[\S 3.1.1, p.~272]{Tsfasman}, in which one considers level structures of rank one instead of Goppa structures.
+More precisely, \begin{definition} A level structure of rank one of genus $g$, length $n$ and degree $d$ is a tuple $\gs:=(X,p_1,\hdots,p_n,L,\gamma_1,\hdots,\gamma_{n})$ where $X$ and $p_1,\hdots,p_n$ are as before, $L$ is an invertible sheaf on $X$ of degree $d$ and $\gamma_1,\hdots,\gamma_{n}$ are trivializations